Holmen logo blue Holmen logo white

 EUDR and paper

-Do you work with books, magazines or other products within paper and print?
+Do you work with books, magazines or other paper or printed products?
 Here's what you need to know about the European Union’s Deforestation Regulation (EUDR).

 How to ensure EUDR compliance for your paper products